conmaol/maglocunus/Programming/JavaScript/slide_show.md

 Here is code for a simple slide presentation that allows the user to click between (attractively presented!) slides.

+This is adapted from the Linked In Learning course.

 ## index.html

 ```